pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 One is your land survey location.
 Depending on where you live, this is defined by a series of coordinates that go something like this: county, township, section, plat, lot, etc.  If you've ever looked at your property tax bill, it will have your postal address on it, but it will not actually use your postal address to define the taxable property.
 Instead, it uses this unique set of (rather obscure) coordinates to place you exactly on land survey maps.

 But that's not good enough for the air ambulance, for two reasons.
 First, the survey maps are huge, complex, and hard to interpret, and they change somewhat as property is bought or sold.
 Second, helicopter navigation is intentionally independent of political boundaries.
 Instead, the air ambulance will use your latitude and longitude, which allows them to uniquely locate you on the earth.
-Granted, the ambulance company has a tool somewhere that automatically does the math of translating your postal address to lat/long coordinates, but the principle holds.
+Granted, the ambulance company has a tool somewhere that automatically does the maths of translating your postal address to lat/long coordinates, but the principle holds.

 In terms of your local network, each of these "address levels" applies.
 Your postal address corresponds to the IP address of a machine.
 That IP address may or may not be unique, depending on the domain.
 For example, you can use Google Maps to try and locate something like "20 Main Street", and you'll get a really long list of responses that vary by city.